Lexterl33t/wu-htb-buisness-ctf-license-generator/README.md

   );
 ```

-ThreadHideFromDebugger is a flag to delete exceptions SEH of the debugger on thread past in argument.
+ThreadHideFromDebugger is a flag to delete SEH (Structured Exception Handler) of the debugger on a thread given in argument.
 So in our case, the function takes in argument the handle of CreateThread and set HideFromDebuger to make the debugger crash on this thread.

-This anti-debug technical will block us to debug the next thread.
-The solution is to bypass it by patching the function NtSetInformationThread to debug.
+This anti-debug will prevent us from debugging the next thread.
+The solution is to bypass it by patching the function NtSetInformationThread int order to resume debugging.

 The next 2 functions (ResumeThread and WaitForSingleObject) will start the new thread with anti debug.
 After patching the first function, we get into the thread correctly :

 ![](https://cdn.discordapp.com/attachments/993795267511996466/1130536928320700576/image.png)

-Now we extract the shellcode to analyse it with miasm.
+Now we extract the shellcode to analyse it further with miasm.

 # Miasm analysis
 After analysing the shellcode with miasm we know :
-The shellcode will receive a key from the C2, encrypt it and after that, send it to the C2.
-This key will allow us to decipher the new shellcode send by the C2.
-We juste have to emulate the execution of this malare in miasm, and set all the values that we received from the C2
+The shellcode will receive a key from the C2, encrypt it and send it back to the C2.
+This key will allow us to decipher the new shellcode sent by the C2.
+We just have to emulate the execution of this malare in miasm, and set all the values that we received from the C2 accordingly.

-Because of the size of our script, we will comment all important lines :
+Our script being quite big, we will comment all important lines :
 ```py
 from pdb import pm
 from miasm.jitter.csts import PAGE_READ, PAGE_WRITE